Table of Contents

-Being a truly great dental practice isn’t just about treating patients — it’s about creating a business that uplifts the lives of everyone around you.
+When it comes to a truly great dental practice, it’s about more than just treating patients.
+It’s about building a practice that improves the lives of everyone around you.

-We’re so proud to work with hundreds of dental teams that have taken this idea to heart.
-These practices actively search for opportunities to serve individuals AND their communities, all the while building a practice culture that team members, patients and fans are proud to share, recommend, and send referrals to.
+We’re proud to have worked with hundreds of dental teams that have embraced this concept.
+So many practices actively look for methods to assist their patients and the community, while also developing a practice culture in which team members and patients are proud to participate in, promote, and refer others to!

 In an interview with My Social Practice, dentist Dr. Craig Spodak said: